KQM-git/HSRNews/readme.md

 Planar Sphere: Duran's Tent of Golden Sky

-When allies use follow-up attacks, the wearer receives 1 stack of Merit, stacking up to 5 times.
+2-Pc Set: When allies use follow-up attacks, the wearer receives 1 stack of Merit, stacking up to 5 times.
 Every stack of Merit increases the DMG dealt by the wearer's follow-up attacks by 5%.
 When there are 5 stacks, additionally increases the wearer's CRIT DMG by 25%.

 ### Calyx (Crimson)